harrisrhm/profile/README.md

 # Profile

-Implement a simple profile page that utilizes HTMl and CSS
+Implement a simple profile page with images that utilizes HTML and CSS